Electric motors are driving the transport revolution

 This problem is made worse by legacy thermal classes that overstate the high temperature performance of insulation

 FAC Technology is solving the overheating problem with resins designed for maximum robustness at high-temperature.

-A series of high-performance, resins for impregnation, encapsulation and potting of electric motors and power electronics.
-Our resins exhibit glass transition temperatures (Tg) up to 220°C. Our materials boasts unparalleled durability and crack resistance at this Tg level, enabling high-temperature motor operation without compromising various electrical and mechanical properties that typically degrade above the Tg.
+This includes a series of high-performance resins for impregnation, encapsulation and potting of electric motors and power electronics.
+FAC Technology resins exhibit glass transition temperatures (Tg) up to 220°C. FAC Technology materials boast unparalleled durability and crack resistance at this Tg level, enabling high-temperature motor operation without compromising various electrical and mechanical properties that typically degrade above the Tg.

 Accelerated testing case-study

 "...we will have to design a different test in order to get this resin to fail."

 To truly challenge our resins, we subjected them to the most intense electrical machine environment we could find: an Electrodynamic Vibration Test System.
 These systems push electric coils to their limits through extreme and irregular temperature and mechanical loading cycles, as they shake various components—including automotive parts and other electric motors—to the point of destruction.
 The leading resin in use for these systems cracked and failed after just 20 hours of aggressive accelerated testing.
 In contrast, FAC Technology's system endured for more than 3.5 times that duration, remaining in perfect condition.
 The test had to be terminated to avoid causing damage to other parts of the system.
 Since then, the development partner remarked, "we will have to design a different test in order to get this resin to fail."
 FAC Technology is always working on the cutting edge of resin durability and endurance.
 If you're curious about how our resin systems can enhance your product's longevity, don't hesitate to reach out to us.
 We are a dedicated team of engineers, passionate about conducting rigorous, representative testing to uncover the key to true motor endurance, going beyond simply reporting data on spec sheets.